maheenkhalid-coder/customer-churn-analysis/README.md

 # 📊 Customer Churn Analysis

-This analysis investigates customer churn patterns to identify key factors influencing customer retention.
-By examining demographics, contract types, service usage, billing methods, and customer tenure, we aim to uncover actionable insights to reduce churn and improve business outcomes.
+This project investigates customer churn patterns to identify key factors influencing customer retention.
+By analyzing demographics, contract types, service usage, billing methods, and customer tenure, the goal is to uncover actionable insights that help reduce churn and improve business outcomes.
+The analysis was performed using Python, involving data cleaning, exploratory data analysis (EDA), and data visualization techniques.

 ---

 ## 🔑 Key Insights & Findings